porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/browser-notifications/browser-support-notification.md

 ## Usage

-We provide two notifications variants to show the user the corresponding information in regard to its used browser.
+We provide two notification variants to show the user the corresponding information in regard to its used browser.

 Include the **Browser Notification** into your project by importing and calling the provided `includeBanner()` or `includeOverlay()` function within your `index.html` just before the closing `</body>` tag (requires a bundler like Webpack, Rollup or a small Node JS script).
 This adds a `<script>` tag with pre-defined browser- and feature detection pointing to the corresponding browser notification JS snippet hosted on a CDN.